IsaacSchemm/SxmForLms/README.md

 Functionality includes:

 * Decoding and forwarding SiriusXM audio streams to devices on the local network
-    * Squeezebox devices (via LMS)
-    * Devices with web browsers and HLS or MSE support (via the web interface)
-* Extensions to LMS
+* Sending commands to Lyrion Media Server via telnet
-    * Automatically managing the SiriusXM folder in Favorites (provided you create it first)
+    * Automatically managing folders in Favorites:
+        * SiriusXM
+        * Brown noise
-    * Use of a third-party remote to activate built-in functions by simulating real buttons on the remote or device
-    * Use of a third-party remote to activate special functions, including:
+    * Use of a third-party remote to activate built-in functions by simulating real buttons on the remote or device, or to activate special functions, including:
         * CD playback (using the host computer's CD drive)
         * Load preset
         * Seek to timestamp